mpellegrin/wordpress-plugin-auto-image-attributes/README.md

 ## Changelog

 ### 1.0
   * Fork from original plugin
   * Add settings compliance on Bulk updater
+  * Fixes bug on new uploads processing
   * Cleanup markup